ibm-cloud-docs/containers/cs_cli_install.md

         ```
         {: pre}

-        The registry plug-in is displayed in the results as container-registry.
+        The registry plug-in is displayed in the results as `container-registry`.

 <br />